static-frame/arraykit/doc/articles/dta.md

 ## Questions & Future Work

-* Better performance is available from creating datetime64 and complex values directly from bytes.
+* Better performance is available from creating datetime64 and complex values directly from bytes, I just have not figured out how to do that.
 * What initial sizes and growth strategies for CPL, CPG are best?
 Is it worth collecting a record count hint when available (i.e., when the length of the string iterable is known)?
 * Nearly all array loading loops are wrapped in `NPY_BEGIN_THREADS`, `NPY_END_THREADS` macros, as no `PyObject`s are involved; is it possible then to multi-thread CPL array creation?
-* I am not using locale information to determine the meaning of decimal and comma; is this important, and/or should they be brought in as parameters (e.g., `decimalchar` and `thousandschar`)?
+* Rather than using native "locale" to determine the meaning of decimal and comma, they are brought in as parameters (e.g., `decimalchar` and `thousandschar`).
+While `decimalchar` will be used in type evaluation, `thousandschar` will not (`int` will only be evaluated if there are no thosands delimeters).
 * The current implementation of `line_select`, when used on columns, still loads de-selected lines into CPLs; the selection is only used to skip conversion of CPL data to arrays.
 This means that if a single column is selected, all columns will still be loaded in CPLs.
 This is suboptimal but avoids compromising performance in the case where a `line_select` is not used.
 Alternative approaches, in their simplest form, would call the Python `line_select` function once per character, dramatically degrading performance.
 With a bit greater complexity, a dynamic array could by built to store results of `line_select`, to be used for subsequent lookups.